drjoschua/nr-litteratur/UU-BENF.md

 Schmutz et al. (2017) showed the effect of websites with very low, low and high accessibility on people with and without visual impairment by analyzing performance measures (task completion time and task completion rate) and multiple subjective measures (perceived usability, positive and negative affect, aesthetics, workload and user experience).
 They showed that both user groups benefit from higher accessibility levels, emphasizing that non-disabled people would benefit from higher accessibility levels to the same extend as disabled people.
-They argue that the underlying needs of disabled an non-disabled people are very similar, and that there is a considerade overlap between WCAG 2.0 guidelines and usability recommendations.
+They argue that the underlying needs of disabled a non-disabled people are very similar, and that there is a considerate overlap between WCAG 2.0 guidelines and usability recommendations.
 They argue that high accessibility can lead to economic benefit as it can help keeping users on a website at the same time as it might increase branding.

 ```